-The MicroTech Dash features a large easy to read high temperature resistant LCD bar graph rev display with digital tachometer and boost gauge, Water/ Air/ Battery measurements and warning function and a programmable ultra-bright 4 LED rev and gear shift indicator.
-The upgraded software that has been installed in your MicroTech computer still looks the same as the old system, however the Log set-up screens (s2) have been replaced by the Dash configuration screens (NOTE: these functions are not lost; Max/Min data logging is a standard feature of the Dash).
+The MicroTech Dash features include:

+- Large easy to read high temperature resistant LCD display. - Digital tachometer and boost gauge. - Water/ Air/ Battery measurements and limit warning function. - Programmable ultra-bright 4 LED rev and gear shift indicator.

+The upgraded software that has been installed in your MicroTech computer still looks the same as the old system, however the Log set-up screens (s2) have been replaced by the Dash configuration screens (NOTE: these functions are not lost; Max/Min data logging is a standard feature of the ECU).